Game of Coding: Sybil Resistant Decentralized Machine Learning with Minimal Trust Assumption: Proof of Claims and

 This implies that any realization of the noise from both adversarial and honest nodes, which results in an acceptance event in scenario $1$, would also lead to an acceptance of the inputs in scenario $2$.
-We now prove that it is also true vice versa, and also
+We prove that it is also true vice versa.
+In addition we show that for each of these realizations we have